albertjimenez/GetLyrics/README.md

 - ⚡ **Fast lyrics fetching** via [LRCLib](https://lrclib.net) API
 - 📄 **Writes lyrics** to a `.lrc` file beside the input song
 - 🔁 **Fallback handling** for tracks with slight duration mismatches
+- 📂 Process a single file or a full directory
+- 🔁 Optional recursive scan
 - 🎤 **Karaoke mode**: get synced `.lrc` lyrics when available
 - 🌐 **Blocking HTTP requests** — ideal for CLI and scripts
 - 🧩 **Trait-based architecture** for future backend extensions